jliu678/Generate_validate_GRCm39_ERV/README.md

-## Conclusion
+## ✅Conclusion
 Our GRCm39 ERV capture nearly all information in gEVE GRCm38 ERV, and add ~4000 more unique ERV sequences.
 We attribute this improvement to the up-to-date GRCm39 and the sensitivity settings available in the newer version of RepeatMasker.
 Below observation further revealed that the newly identified sequences in GRCm39 ERV predominantly belong to ERV and LINE, both of significant interest in biomedical research.
 - Out of 9043 total sequences in gEVE, 8768 has a BLASTn \>99% matched sequence in our GRCm39 ERV, corresponding to 4321 unique GRCm39 sequences
-- Only 55% of GRCm39 ERV segments and 27% of GRCm39 LINE segments have matched sequences in gEVE, specifically
+- Only 55% of GRCm39 ERV segments and 27% of GRCm39 LINE segments have matched sequences in gEVE